-The California Work Opportunity and Responsibility for Kids (CalWORKs) program provides financial aid for children who lack financial support and care, and to promote and encourage work to enable families to become self-sufficient.
+The California Work Opportunity and Responsibility for Kids (CalWORKs) program provides financial aid for children who lack financial support and care, additionally, the program promotes and encourages employment to enable families to become self-sufficient.

 Basic eligibility factors for a child(ren) and a needy parent(s) or caretaker relative include: